Mouni (film)

-Mouni (ಮೌನಿ) is a Kannada language film released in 2003 directed by B. S. Lingadevaru, and is based on a novella of U. R. Ananthamurthy.
+Mouni is a 2003 Indian Kannada language film directed by B. S. Lingadevaru, and is based on a novella of U. R. Ananthamurthy.
 It stars H. G. Dattatreya and Anant Nag in the lead roles.

-Plot summary
+Plot

 Kuppanna Bhatta and Appanna Bhatta are areca cultivators and custodians of the math's property.
 The story revolves around the tensions and circumstances that shape and influence their relationship.